angelhof/flumina/README.md

 - **Stream Processing with Dependency-Guided Synchronization.** Konstantinos Kallas, Filip Niksic, Caleb Stanford, and Rajeev Alur.
 Principles and Practice of Parallel Programming (PPoPP), February 2022.
 [Extended version](https://arxiv.org/abs/2104.04512).

-## Repository cleanup TODOs (November 23, 2021)

-- I currently can't run Flumina, I got some errors.
-I think we should try to quickly get it working and provide instructions (trying to do this in <1hr of work)

-- Sort and clean up `experiments` folder

-  - We need an `examples/` directory and a basic example program to run.

-- We need to clean up unused programs/files, I don't know all the junk that's in the repo though so it's fine if we miss some stuff.

 ## Installation and basic tests